International Speedway Corporation: Kentucky Speedway lawsuit

-ISC owns 12 NASCAR venues, including Daytona International Speedway, home of NASCAR's marquee race, the Daytona 500.

 In 2005, Kentucky Speedway filed a similar lawsuit against ISC and NASCAR, claiming that NASCAR violated antitrust laws by not awarding them a Sprint Cup Series race, noting the close relationship between NASCAR, ISC, and the France Family.
 NASCAR sought to have the case thrown out by arguing that the speedway wasn't trying to end the alleged anticompetitive practices, they were merely trying to benefit from them as well.
 This motion was denied, however.
 A motion to move the case from Kentucky to Florida - home of NASCAR and ISC - was also rejected.
 ISC, for its part, said it shouldn't be involved in the case at all as it conducts no business in the state.
 Lawyers for Kentucky Speedway contended that the company does business online and is just as responsible for the lack of competition in granting the races as NASCAR is.

 Initially, Kentucky had wanted the jury to force NASCAR to grant the speedway a Sprint Cup Series event but in 2007 they changed their demand to instead force the France family to sell either NASCAR or ISC.
 The track is also demanding that NASCAR develop objective standards for the awarding of their race events and damages of $200 million.
 In January 2008, the court dismissed the lawsuit, saying that the plaintiffs had failed to make their case.
 Kentucky Speedway says they will appeal the court's decision.

 In 2011, Kentucky Speedway, now owned by SMI, received a date, the Quaker State 400, on the Cup Series schedule, which lasted until 2020.